 - To include a section in each Diversity Council member's annual report describing our commitment to diversity (including strategies implemented, practices and results).

-The APS has long been committed to progressing equity and diversity to ensure that the public service workforce is representative of the broader Australian community.
-Despite this commitment, two groups in particular continue to be drastically under-represented in the APS: Indigenous Australians and people with disability.
-Representation rates for both groups have been in steady decline since the late 1990s.
+The APS is committed to progressing equity and diversity to ensure that the public service workforce is representative of the broader Australian community.
+Despite this commitment, two groups in particular continue to be under-represented int he APS: Indigenous Australians and people with disability.

 To redress this, the Secretaries Board established the APS-wide Diversity Council in early 2012.
-The Council provides visible, strategic leadership on diversity issues, and aims to motivate improvements in diversity outcomes, including employment outcomes for Indigenous Australians and people with disability, in the APS.
+The Council provides visiable, strategic leadership on diversity issues, and aims to motivate improvements in diversity outcomes in the APS, including employment outcomes for Indigenous Australians and people with disability.